 Wine tasting tour in Ribera del Duero: day tour itinerary highlights

 Most travelers to Spain always tend to gravitate to the same beaches and cities.
-The better-known spots to visit in Spain are amazing, no denying it, but, especially for wine lovers, Ribera del Duero should not be overlooked.
+The better-known spots to visit in Spain are amazing, no denying it, but, especially for wine lovers, the Ribera del Duero wine region should not be overlooked.

 “Ribera del Duero”, means Duero’s riverside as the vineyards follow the course of the river.
 The Duero River is a very important landmark in the Iberian Peninsula.
 It has always been an important commercial rout and parts of it served as a natural border between Spain and Portugal.
 Moreover, as with many rivers in Spain, they served as landmarks for the Spanish Reconquista (which took no less than 7 centuries from North to South and ended in 1492) This is why its “coast” is lined with castles and monasteries.
 It is also the life source of many different wine regions, some of which in particular enjoy worldwide fame: as we have mentioned, Ribera de Duero, Porto in Portugal, famous for its fortified port wines, Arribers del Duero (between Spain and Portugal in the fantastic setting of the Natural park with the same name) Toro with robust red wines perfect for aging and Rueda, renowned for its white wine production.

 This article is an overview Ribera del Duero day tour from Madrid, going over the highlights of the trip.

 Ribera del Duero is an absolute must for any wine lover visiting Spain.
 Considered second only to the Rioja wine region it features some of the best and highly regarded wineries in the country.
 If to this you add the amazing food, history and scenery of the region you can understand why Ribera is an area of Spain that you just have to experience.